ingadhoc/sale/sale_order_type_ux/README.rst

 Sale Order Type Ux
 ===================

-This module adds in the list view of sale.order.type the field sequence to be able to sort by that field.
+* This module adds in the list view of sale.order.type the field sequence to be able to sort by that field.
+* Integration betweeen Portal and Sale Order Type module:

+ - New access record to sale type model for portal users
+ - Make invisible sale order type for portal users

 Installation
 ============